-Relying Parties may only use software that is compliant with the ITU-T X.509, IETF RFCs, Baseline Requirements or EV SSL Certificate Guidelines.

-Relying Parties must follow the corresponding CA certificates and certificate status information to verify the validity of the certificates used.

-After the certificates' validity is confirmed through the CRLs (or CARLs) or OCSP service, the public key recorded in the certificate can be used to:
+Relying parties should only use software that is compliant with the ITU-T X.509, IETF RFCs, Baseline Requirements or EV SSL Certificate Guidelines to verify the specific field and the validity of subscriber certificates.
+After the certificates' validity is confirmed through the CRLs (or CARLs) or OCSP services, the public key recorded in the certificate can be used to:

-(1) Verify the integrity of electronic documents with digital signatures,

-(2) Verify the identity of the document signature generator, and

-(3) Establish secure communication channels with subscribers.
+- (1) Verify the integrity of electronic documents with digital signatures, - (2) Verify the identity of the document signature generator, and - (3) Establish secure communication channels with subscribers.